 Troparion and Kontakion to the Kursk Icon:

 Welcome to the official website of the Eastern American Diocese!

-The Eastern American Diocese is comprised of all of the parishes, missions, and monasteries of the Russian Orthodox Church Outside of Russia (ROCOR) located on the East Coast of the United States and the Caribbean Basin.
-The Diocese is ruled by the Very Most Reverend Hilarion, Metropolitan of Eastern America & New York, who is also the First Hierarch of ROCOR.
-His Eminence is assisted by two vicar Bishops, the Right Reverend Nicholas, Bishop of Manhattan, who is also the Diocesan Secretary and the Right Reverend Luke, Bishop of Syracuse.
-The Diocesan Center is located in Howell, NJ at St. Alexander Nevsky Diocesan Cathedral – the see (cathedra) of the ruling bishop of the Eastern American Diocese.
+The Eastern American Diocese is comprised of all of the parishes, missions, and monasteries of the Russian Orthodox Church Outside of Russia (ROCOR) located on the East Coast of the United States, Central America, and the Caribbean Basin.
+The Diocese is ruled by the Very Most Reverend Nicholas, Metropolitan of Eastern America & New York, who is also the First Hierarch of ROCOR.
+His Eminence is assisted by a vicar bishop, the Right Reverend Luke, Bishop of Syracuse.

-On April 4, the Sunday of the Veneration of the Cross, Metropolitan Hilarion of Eastern America & New York celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City, co-served by diocesan vicar Bishop Nicholas of Manhattan.
+On November 27, the 24th Sunday after Pentecost, when on the eve of the Nativity (St. Philip’s) Fast, the Holy Church honors the memory of the Apostle Philip, Metropolitan Nicholas of Eastern America & New York celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.

 "Quick to Hear" Women's Monastic Community